vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 1/02-introduction-to-UX.md

   - Example: A seamless UPI experience on PhonePe encourages users to suggest it to friends and family.

 ###  **Business Impact**
 - Good UX directly improves the bottom line:
   - Higher **conversion rates** → more signups, purchases, or subscriptions.
   - Lower **support costs** → fewer user errors mean fewer customer complaints.
 - Example: Zomato’s clean order flow boosts completed orders while reducing failed transactions.

 ###  **Cultural Relevance**
 - UX must adapt to the **local context**:
   - **Low-bandwidth compatibility** for rural or small-town.
   - **Simple interfaces** for first-time smartphone users.
   - **Localized language options** to reach non-English speakers.
-- Example: Paytm’s Hindi/vernacular options help it reach beyond metro users.

  **In short:**
 A strong UX is not a “bonus” feature—it’s the **foundation of user trust, growth, and long-term success**.

 ## **Examples**
 - *WhatsApp*: Quick message sending, group creation, and media sharing with minimal menus ensure simplicity, ideal for users with basic smartphones.